xcart/xcart-docs/_pages/kb_en/upgrades/upgrade_540.md

 If you want to install a regular full update/upgrade skip this step and move on to step [Install Upgrades](https://kb.x-cart.com/upgrades/upgrade_540.html#install-upgrades "Store Upgrade Process in X-Cart 5.4.x").
 {% endnote %}

-If you do not want to do the full update/upgrade on your store that includes all the updates/upgrades listed in the joined changelog, you should:
+If you do not want to do the full update/upgrade of your store that includes all the updates/upgrades listed in the joined changelog, you should:
 * click on the **Lock** icon in the top right corner of the screen to unlock the possibility of selecting the specific update/upgrade components that you want to be installed:
   ![540-upgrade-unlocked.png]({{site.baseurl}}/attachments/ref_331t0CWx/540-upgrade-unlocked.png)
 * select the addons you want to be updated;